 Fines, when applicable

-If an organization is inactive or suspended for 1 to 4 years from the FGCU community then it will be required to complete the Chapter Reinstatement Process.
+If an organization is inactive or suspended for 1 to 4 years from the FGCU community, it will be required to complete the Chapter Reinstatement Process.
+Please see the FSL Chapter Reinstatement Policy for more information.

 Appeal Process for Inactive Status: